Paul G. Cassell: Jane Doe #1 and Jane Doe #2 v. United States (Epstein)

 Cassell was part of the legal team in a lawsuit against the United States by several alleged victims of registered sex offender Jeffrey Epstein, arguing that the government illegally concealed its non-prosecution agreement with Epstein from the victims in violation of their rights under the Crime Victims' Rights Act.

 A December 30, 2014 filing in a federal civil suit in Florida against the United States for violations of the Crime Victims' Rights Act alleged that the United States, in giving Epstein a plea bargain in 2008, violated his victims' rights under the Crime Victims' Rights Act.
 The filing accused Alan Dershowitz, a lawyer who represented Epstein in his 2008 plea deal, of sexually abusing a minor provided by Epstein.
 The United Kingdom's Prince Andrew is also alleged to have had sex with underage girls provided by Epstein.
 Both have denied the charges.
 Dershowitz threatened disbarment proceedings against Cassell and another lawyer on the alleged victim's legal team, challenging their filing on behalf of the victim.
 Cassell countered: "We carefully investigate all of the allegations in our pleadings before presenting them.
 We have also tried to depose Mr. Dershowitz on these subjects, although he has avoided those deposition requests."
-Cassell and another lawyer filed a defamation lawsuit, and the case ultimately settled on confidential terms.
+Cassell and another lawyer filed a defamation lawsuit.
+In the defamation countersuit brought by Dershowitz, Utah Attorney General Sean Reyes served as counsel for Cassell, assisting with deposition preparation and strategy, and attending the January 2016 deposition in Fort Lauderdale, Florida.

+The case ultimately settled on confidential terms.

 Ultimately, following years of litigation, the Jane Doe #1 and Jane Doe #2 lawsuit led US District Court judge Kenneth Marra to rule in February 2019 that federal prosecutors had violated the victims' rights in concealing the Epstein plea deal from the victims.
 But in September 2019, the district court dismissed the lawsuit as moot in the wake of Epstein's apparent suicide.

 Cassell and co-counsel Brad Edwards appealed to the U.S. Court of Appeals for the Eleventh Circuit, which in April 2020 handed down a split decision, spanning 120 pages, rejecting the appeal on the grounds that the crime victims never had any rights under the Crime Victims' Rights Act because prosecutors had never filed federal charges against Epstein.
 Cassell and Edwards filed a petition for rehearing en banc, which the Eleventh Circuit granted in August 2020.
 In April 2021, the Eleventh Circuit en banc ruled 8-5 that the Crime Victims Rights Act does not extend rights to victims in federal cases before charges are formally filed.
 The case is archived as "Doe No. 1 v.
 United States, 749 F. 3d 999 (11th Cir.
 2014)".

 The Supreme Court, which was petitioned in August 2021, in February 2022 denied review in the case.